videoDAC/streaming-back-end/BUIDL.md

-You can create an Infinite Digital Stage on your `localhost` by running the following commands:
+You can create a Streaming Back-End on your `localhost` by running the following commands:

 OPEN NEW TERMINAL WINDOW
 ```
 sudo apt install ffmpeg
 ffplay http://127.0.0.1:8935/stream/hello_world/P144p30fps16x9.m3u8
 ```
-This should display an error, as the stage does not yet exist.
+This should display an error, as the Streaming Back-End does not yet exist.

 OPEN NEW TERMINAL WINDOW
 ```